|Rollsigns from Edmonton, AB

 respectively.
 The mylar used on the 19 exposure sign is translucent.

 The two rollsigns nearest to the left make up the side sign display.
-They have 29 and
+They have

-new addition at the end of the left one.
+except for the new addition at the end of the left one.

 The rear sign assembly below contains three separate rollsigns that roll horizontally.